AartOdding/PortfolioWebsite/content/projects/gogbot2018.md

 rank: 100
 ---
 {{< vimeo 337979070 >}}
+{{< paragraph >}}
 {{< break >}}
-For the GOGBOT festival 2018 I developed an interactive art installation that was based off of my [graduation project](/projects/graduation-project).
+For the GOGBOT festival 2018 I developed an interactive art installation that was based off of my <a href="/projects/graduation-project">graduation project</a>.
 The technology powering the interactivity was still the same, but I used the knowledge gained during graduation project to develop completely new visual effects.

 {{< gallery >}}
 {{< gallery_img "/img/gogbot2018/gogbot-1.jpg" >}}